rpc0/dehallucinator/README.md

 *Evaluation metrics:*

+Different experiments may produce different output metrics.
+Examples of some common ones include:

 * answer_similiarity - the cosine similarity of answer and ground truth embeddings

-**TODO:** Add more information on output measures.
+* F1 score - the harmonic mean of precision and recall measurement
+* response_time - the time for API to return response

 *RAG and Assessment Hyper-Parameter elements:*